Ayush-dvplr/degan-token/README.md

 ## Description

-This program is a basic DeganToken contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract includes functionalities such as minting , burning , transfering ERC20 token also owner can create giftcards which can redeem by players to get the Token.
-This program serves as a simple and straightforward introduction to Solidity programming and can be used as a stepping stone for more complex projects in the future.
+This program is a basic DeganToken smart contract written in Solidity for the Ethereum blockchain.
+It includes essential functionalities such as minting, burning, and transferring ERC20 tokens.
+Additionally, the contract allows owners to create and manage unique NFTs, which players can redeem using the contract's tokens.
+This contract serves as a straightforward introduction to Solidity programming and provides a foundation for more complex blockchain projects.

-In this smart contract we also implements the require(), assert() and revert() statements.

 We are also going to use react and web3 to connect our blockchain to frontend.